gnebbia/virtualizzazione_appunti/README.md

 components grows, this is very impractical, so compose helps us in this.

-## Useful Things
+### Docker Useful Things

-## Removing all the intermediate layers by exporting a container into a new image
+### Removing all the intermediate layers by exporting a container into a new image

 Let's say we have an image which have committed several times, this image will contain all the history of the commissions which